-A consumer proposal is the legal, regulated process of making a settlement with your creditors to resolve a portion of your debt, based on your ability to pay.
-In most cases, this is less than what you owe, and creditors will often accept as little as 20% of the total unsecured amount owed.
+A consumer proposal is a legal, regulated process.
+It allows you to settle a portion of your debt based on your ability to pay.
+In most cases, this amount is less than what you owe.
+Creditors often accept as little as 20% of the total unsecured debt.

-Secured debt, such as a car loan or a mortgage, is not included in a consumer proposal, but reducing your payments to other creditors can make it easier to afford your car or mortgage payments.
+Secured debts, like car loans or mortgages, are not included in a consumer proposal.
+However, reducing payments to other creditors can make it easier to afford these secured debts.

-The formal process is governed by the Bankruptcy and Insolvency Act.
+The process is governed by the Bankruptcy and Insolvency Act.

 A Licensed Insolvency Trustee (LIT) is required to assist in filing and administering the proposal.
-A consumer proposal can only be filed if your debt is less than $250,000.00 (excluding a mortgage on your principal residence) and must be completed within 5 years.
+A consumer proposal can only be filed if your debt is less than $250,000 (excluding a mortgage on your principal residence).
+It must be completed within 5 years.

-When a proposal is filed, there is an immediate stay of proceedings.
+When a proposal is filed, an immediate stay of proceedings occurs.

-Your creditors will be notified of the proposal and will have 45 days to vote on it.
+Creditors will be notified of the proposal.
+They will have 45 days to vote on it.

-A consumer proposal must be approved by the majority of the creditors – their votes are counted by the dollar value of the debt owed to them.
-One creditor voting against the proposal will not stop it from being approved unless that creditor is owed more than 50% of the total debt.
-Although some negotiation may occur if enough creditors vote against it, most consumer proposals are ultimately approved.
+A consumer proposal must be approved by the majority of creditors.
+Votes are counted by the dollar value of the debt owed to them.
+One creditor voting against the proposal will not stop its approval.
+This is unless the creditor is owed more than 50% of the total debt.
+Some negotiation may occur if enough creditors vote against it.
+However, most consumer proposals are ultimately approved.

 Payments under the terms of the proposal will take place – usually monthly payments – and once the payments are completed, a certificate of completion is issued by the trustee.
 Completing the proposal, not filing the proposal, is what releases you from your debt.